tagion/tagion/bdd/tagion/testbench/services/Transaction_service.md

-Feature Transaction service.
+## Feature: Transaction service.

-The transaction service act as the gate-keep for smart contracts before it is sent to the network.
+The transaction service should act as a gate-keeper to validate smart-contract before they are send to the network.
 The transaction service should be able to receive HiRPC which is checked before it sends to and send to the Collector services.
 A data-package is defined as a string of bytes that a send to the transaction service.

-Scenario a data package that exceeds the maximum size.

-Given a data package with a size larger than the maximum.

-Given that a connection to the logs on the transaction service.

-Given the data package is sent to the selected active node A in the network.

-When the data package has been received by the network.

-Then the size of the data package should be checked and they should be rejected, if the size is larger than the maximum size.

-But the data package should not be sent to the Collector Service

-Scenario a malformed data packed should be rejected

-Given a data package is not a correctly HiRPC format.

-When the data package has been received by the network.

-Then network should check if the data package is a valid HiRPC and if the package is invalid then the should be rejected.

-But the data package should not be sent to the Collector Service

-Scenario a data package that is not a HiRPC

-Given a data package that is not a correct HiRPC.

-When the data package has been received by the network.

-Then the package should be checked that it is a correct HiRPC and if it is not it should be rejected.

-Scenario corrected format HiRPC.

-Given a correctly formatted transaction.

-When the data package has been received by the network.

-When the data package has been verified that it is correct HiRPC.

-Then the HiRPC is sent to the Collector services.

-Then check that the Collector services received the package.
+`tagion.testbench.services.Transaction_service`

+### Scenario: a data package that exceeds the maximum size.

+`ADataPackageThatExceedsTheMaximumSize`

+*Given* a data package with a size larger than the maximum.

+`thanTheMaximum`

+*Given* that a connection to the logs on the transaction service.

+`theTransactionService`

+*Given* the data package is sent to the selected active node A in the network.

+`inTheNetwork`

+*When* the data package has been received by the network.

+`byTheNetwork`

+*Then* the size of the data package should be checked and they should be rejected, if the size is larger than the maximum size.

+`shouldBeRejected`

+*But* the data package should not be sent to the Collector Service

+`theCollectorService`

+### Scenario: a malformed data packed should be rejected

+`AMalformedDataPackedShouldBeRejected`

+*Given* a data package is not a correctly HiRPC format.

+`format`

+*When* the data package has been received by the network.

+`network`

+*Then* network should check if the data package is a valid HiRPC and if the package is invalid then the should be rejected.

+`hiRPC`

+*But* the data package should not be sent to the Collector Service

+`service`

+### Scenario: a data package that is not a HiRPC

+`ADataPackageThatIsNotAHiRPC`

+*Given* a data package that is not a correct HiRPC.

+`hiRPC`

+*When* the data package has been received by the network.

+`network`

+*Then* the package should be checked that it is a correct HiRPC and if it is not it should be rejected.

+`rejected`

+### Scenario: corrected format HiRPC.

+`CorrectedFormatHiRPC`

+*Given* a correctly formatted transaction.

+`transaction`

+*When* the data package has been received by the network.

+`network`

+*When* the data package has been verified that it is correct HiRPC.

+`hiRPC`

+*Then* the HiRPC is sent to the Collector services.

+`services`

+*Then* check that the Collector services received the package.

+`checkPackage`